multiparty/web-mpc/README.md

 * Open a new terminal tab or window and navigate back to the "server/" directory if not already there

+#### Non-Production Testing

-* Start the nodejs server
+* For testing, start the Node.js server with no environment variables:

 `node index.js`

+#### Prodction Release

+* For production, start the Node.js server with a production environment variable:

+`NODE_ENV=production node index.js`

 * Open up the browser and navigate to "localhost:8080"